 To illustrate how you can add an operation to your portfolio, let’s purchase more stock to our fictional portfolio.
 To begin we click on the + button at the bottom and choose Buy.
 You’ll be presented with the view very much like the one we saw when adding stocks to our investment account when we were creating it.
 Once again you need to enter the symbol, number of shares and price per share.
 Other fields are optional.
 Adding a Sell operation works exactly the same way.

 A couple of notes:

 MoneyWiz supports entering holding aliases -- which is useful, if your Online Banking provider shares the holding under one symbol, but our partners list it under another.
 Read more here.

 it is possible to have a negative holding value (e.g. -7 MSFT),

 if at any time your holding reaches 0 value, it'll disappear from your Portfolio but the transactions will remain in Trades view.
 In order for the holding to reappear in Portfolio, its value needs to become different than zero,

 you can hover your mouse or finger over the Investments chart to display holding values for a particular date,

 you can use the buttons above the investment chart to quickly change the period the chart will cover or use the fields to the right to set the period more precisely to your liking,

-you can refresh the exchange rates (coming from Yahoo!
-Finance) by clicking on the refresh rates button: in MoneyWiz for Desktop, it's below the chart (next to Last refreshed information) and in MoneyWiz for Mobile it's in the top-right corner of the screen.
+you can refresh the exchange rates by clicking on the refresh rates button: in MoneyWiz for Desktop, next to the search bar and in MoneyWiz for iOS you can pull to refresh.